bldg61/libCalHelper/README.md

 ### TODOS

 * [ ] Signup lists are munged for printout
-* [ ] StatMuger - Categories are auto extracted from Category (LibCal direct download... do we need this?)
+* [ ] StatMunger - Categories are auto extracted from Category (LibCal direct download... do we need this?)
-* [ ] StatMuger - Headers for categories 1-4 are generated if they do not exist
+* [ ] StatMunger - Headers for categories 1-4 are generated if they do not exist

 ### Is LibCal making you super sads?
 Use this handy dandy tool to make your life a little less painful.

 ### BUT HOW
 1. Clone (or fork and clone if you want to remix)
-1. Add your super awesome LibCal csv file to the `./secretCSV/` directory
+1. Add your super awesome LibCal csv file to the appropriate `./secretCSV/` directory
 1. Open script.js and edit...

     ```
-    const filePath = './secretCSV/fileName.csv'; // change this fileName to your file name
+    const filePath = './secretCSV/stats/fileName.csv'; // change this file path to your file path
     ```

 1. From the command line from within the repo directory, run `$ node script.js`